nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-6-18

+8:00pm The Rivington hub has disconnected causing outages downtown and at node 2090 in Greenpoint

 9:38am The Saratoga hub gateway has been switched from Ehud to a 600 Mbps connection at Soft Surplus.
 This will improve bandwidth and latency for much of Brooklyn.

 2019-5-29